Sizhe04/Event_Searching_App/README.md

 # Event_Searching_App
-iOS APP Project of CSCI571 Web Technologies at USC
+Projects of CSCI571 Web Technologies at USC